GNtem2/Metaanalysis/README.md

 There are several approaches to evaluation of diagnostic studies.
 The current approach is the bivariate method of Reitmas.

+It is important to look at the inconsistency I2 index.
+This is the sum of the squared deviations from the overall effect and weighted by the study size.
+Value <25% is classified as low and greater than 75% as high heterogeneity, It is recommended that meta-regression be used in the presence of high heterogeneity.
+There are several plots for exploring this issue. see below.

 All studies require evaluation of the quality of the individual studies.
 This can be done with the QUADAS2 tool, available at https://annals.org/aim/fullarticle/474994/quadas-2-revised-tool-quality-assessment-diagnostic-accuracy-studies.